keptn/tutorials/site/tutorials/snippets/18/install/cluster.md

 Positive
 :  For the sizing of the Kubernetes cluster we recommend a cluster with at least 8vCPUs and 30 GB of memory.
-Detailed sizing recommendations for different platforms can be found in the respective [setup tutorials](../../?cat=installation).
+Detailed sizing recommendations for different platforms can be found in the respective [setup documentation](https://keptn.sh/docs/install/).

-Please find tutorials [how to set up your cluster here](../../?cat=installation).
+Please find tutorial [how to set up your cluster here](https://keptn.sh/docs/install/k8s/).
 For the best tutorial experience, please follow the sizing recommendations given in the tutorials.

 Positive
 : Please note that if you are following one of the installation tutorials, only steps ①-③ are needed (setup of cluster) since we are going to install Keptn as part of this tutorial.